Marriage Equality (Same Sex) Act 2013: History of the Act

 The ACT Government later retitled the bill as the "Marriage Equality (Same Sex) Bill", with the aim of further distinguishing it from the definition of "marriage" in the federal Marriage Act.
 Further proposed amendments to the bill that would have created a separate institution of marriage for same-sex couples were rejected by the ACT Government.

-On 22 October 2013, the ACT Legislative Assembly passed the bill by a vote of 9-8.
-All members of the Labor Government and the one Greens member (Shane Rattenbury) voted in favour of the bill and all eight Liberal Party members voted against the bill.
-The passing of the bill represents the first time any Australian state, territory or federal legislature has passed legislation allowing same-sex marriage.
+On 22 October 2013, the ACT Legislative Assembly passed the bill by a vote of 9–8.
+All members of the Labor government and the one Greens member (Shane Rattenbury) voted in favour of the bill and all eight Liberal Party members voted against the bill.
+The passing of the bill represents the first time any Australian state, territory or federal legislature had passed legislation allowing same-sex marriage.

-The act defined the scope of eligibility for a marriage in Part 2, stating that eligibility for marriage applies "in relation to all marriages between 2 adults of the same sex that are not marriages with the meaning of the [federal] Marriage Act".
+The Act defined the scope of eligibility for a marriage in Part 2, stating that eligibility for marriage applies "in relation to all marriages between 2 adults of the same sex that are not marriages with the meaning of the [federal] Marriage Act".

 The Act was notified in the ACT Legislation Register on 4 November 2013.
 The following day the Attorney-General issued the commencement notice, effective 7 November 2013.
 It was at that point same-sex couples could officially notify of their intention to marry, allowing them to arrange weddings commencing 7 December 2013.